Indianapolis Museum of Art: Time under Charles L. Venable (2012–2021)

+Job posting controversy and continued turmoil (2021-present)

 In February 2021, the organization and Venable received national attention regarding a job posting for a new director.
 The Board of Trustees had elevated Venable to the new position of President of Newfields as part of a transition strategy that included Venable's planned retirement and the appointment of a new art museum director.
 In consultation with the San Francisco-based executive search firm m/Oppenheim Associates, a job description was created that stressed the desire for Newfields to diversify its audience over time without losing supporters who made up its current "core, white art audience".

 The phrase attracted significant criticism from the press and art community, and sparked a larger discussion of what was described by some former employees as a "toxic" and "discriminatory" culture at Newfields.
-Ganggang, an Indianapolis-based cultural development firm, had been planning at exhibition with the museum featuring the 18 Black artists behind the city's Black Lives Matter street mural, known as The Eighteen Art Collective.
+Ganggang, an Indianapolis-based cultural development firm, had been planning an exhibition with the museum featuring the 18 Black artists behind the city's Black Lives Matter street mural, known as The Eighteen Art Collective.
 The nonprofit announced they would not go forward with the exhibition.
 Open letters calling for Venable's removal were created by 85 Newfields employees and members of the board of governors, as well as another from more than 1,900 artists, local arts leaders and former employees of the museum.
 Venable resigned from his position as president of Newfields on February 17, 2021, and the company released a statement announcing chief financial officer Jerry Wise would serve as interim president and committing to a series of changes.

 In November 2021, Newfields announced plans to revamp their galleries, with "global thematic displays" that reorganize works by theme, rather than time period or artistic movement.

-In December 2021, Darrianne Christian was hired as the first Black chairwoman on the museum's board.
+In December 2021, Darrianne Christian was voted the first Black chairwoman on the museum's board.
 Colette Pierce Burnette was announced as the new president in May 2022, and she began leading the museum in August of that year.
-Burnette was previously the university president of the private historically Black Huston–Tillotson University and is the first Black women to lead the museum.
+Burnette was previously the university president of the private historically Black Huston–Tillotson University and was the first Black woman to lead the museum.

 In September 2022, a reworked version of The Eighteen Art Collective's art exhibition began, titled "We.
 The Culture".
 The works covered themes of hip-hop culture, queer identity and social justice.

+In September 2023, after the position had remained empty since Venable's ascension to President of Newfields two-and-a-half years prior, Newfields announced the hiring of Belinda Tate as the new Director of the Indianapolis Museum of Art at Newfields, with Tate slated to start in November 2023.

+In October 2023, the Indiana State Fair announced Newfields would be the presenting sponsor for the 2024 edition of the fair, with the selection of "the art and nature of fun" as the fair's theme.